Eligibility for Energy Tax Credit in Florida: Efficient Home Improvements and Residential Clean Energy

 Common Upgrades Qualifying for the Tax Credit

-Many energy-efficient home improvements and residential clean energy properties can qualify for the clean energy tax credits, particularly those introduced after 2021.
+Many energy-efficient home improvements and residential clean energy properties can qualify for the clean energy tax credits.
 Some examples of eligible improvements are heat pump water heaters and other residential energy efficient property upgrades.

 - New windows, doors, insulation, and heat pumps can significantly enhance home energy efficiency.